 Smart airport solutions

-Immigration time through one of 10 smart gates
+Immigration time through one smart gate

 Public parking spots